 6. (Optional) Optimize your system

-Other Tor speed-up guides mention stuff like disabling your antivirus software or firewalls, but as a cybersecurity blog for a cybersecurity product, we can hardly recommend it.
+Other Tor speed-up guides mention stuff like disabling your antivirus software (especially if you’re running multiple antiviruses) or firewalls, but as a cybersecurity blog for a cybersecurity product, we can hardly recommend it.

 Instead, follow Tor Project’s advice and make exceptions in your firewall/antivirus software for Tor-related files.